 The demographics of the United States population are shifting dramatically.
 This shift is due to increased birth rates within populations of color and immigration (Boser, 2014).
 As a result, schools that once catered to a mostly White student body are now educating children from a number of different races and ethnicities (Frey, 2011).
-This is true in almost every state (Boser) and in urban (Achinstein, Ogawa, Sexton, & Freitas, 2010; Justiz & Kameen, 1988), suburban (Lee, 2013; Mabokela & Madsen, 2003), and rural (Castañeda, Kambutu, & Rios, 2006) districts.
-Though the percentage of minority students is increasing significantly, the racial and ethnic diversity among educators has not kept pace (Ahmad & Boser, 2014; Ingersoll & May, 2011; Justiz & Kameen).
-The National Center for Education Statistics (NCES) (2016a) reported the distribution of U.S. public school students in the fall of 2015 as 49.2% White, 15.5% Black, 26.1% Hispanic, 5.3% Asian/Pacific Islander, 1.0% American Indian/Alaska Native, and 2.9% two or more races.
-The NCES (2016b) also reported the 2015 - 2016 distribution of public school teachers as 80% White non-Hispanic, 9% Hispanic, 7% non-Hispanic Black, and 2% non-Hispanic Asian .
+This is true in almost every state (Boser, 2014) and in urban (Achinstein, Ogawa, Sexton, & Freitas, 2010; Justiz & Kameen,1988), suburban (Lee, 2013; Mabokela & Madsen, 2003), and rural (Castaneda, Kambutu, & Rios, 2006) districts.
+Though the percentage of minority students is increasing significantly, the racial and ethnic diversity among educators has not kept pace (Ahmad & Boser, 2014; Ingersoll & May, 2011; Justiz & Kameen,1988).
+The National Center for Education Statistics (NCES, 2016a) reported the distribution of U.S. public school students in the fall of 2015 as 49.2% White, 15.5% Black, 26.1% Hispanic, 5.3% Asian/Pacific Islander, 1.0% American Indian/Alaska Native, and 2.9% two or more races.
+The NCES (2016b) also reported the 2015 - 2016 distribution of public school teachers as 80% White non-Hispanic, 9% Hispanic, 7% non-Hispanic Black, and 2% non-Hispanic Asian.

 This phenomenon has gripped the state of Massachusetts.
+The Massachusetts

-The Massachusetts disproportionality is even more apparent when considering specific MA school districts.
-For example, in Brockton Public Schools, the disparity is 79.6% students of color to 8.2% teachers of color (DESE).
-Similarly, in Lowell Public Schools the disparity is 71.7% students of color to 10.4% teachers of color (DESE).
+Department for Elementary and Secondary Education (DESE) reported that during the 20162017 school year, 38.7% of MA public school students were students of color (Massachusetts for only 9.7% of the educator workforce (Massachusetts Department of Elementary and Secondary Education, 2017).
+This racial disproportionality is even more apparent when considering specific MA school districts.
+For example, in Brockton Public Schools, the disparity is 79.6% students of color to 8.2% teachers of color (Massachusetts Department of Elementary and Secondary Education, 2017).
+Similarly, in Lowell Public Schools the disparity is 71.7% students of color to 10.4% teachers of color (Massachusetts Department of Elementary and Secondary Education, 2017).
 These districts are just two examples among many in Massachusetts that are experiencing this significant diversity gap.